Watch Out Gilead, Juno's Strategy Might Just Pay Off

 Background:

-In August, Gilead (GILD) announced the acquisition of Kite Pharma for $11.9 Billion.
+In August, Gilead (NASDAQ:GILD) announced the acquisition of Kite Pharma for $11.9 Billion.
 The deal generated significant excitement for long suffering Gilead shareholders and initially well received by Wall Street.
 Unlike most, I had a slightly more skeptical view of this deal.
 In the articles Kite-Gilead Winners and Losers Part 1 and Part 2, I argued the case that Gilead's acquisition of Kite was a big win for Kite shareholders and one that potentially posed a fair amount of both upside and downside risk for Gilead.
-(For additional background on the CAR-T space I suggest that readers refer to Kite-Gilead Winners and Losers Part 2.)
+(For additional background on the CAR-T space, I suggest that readers refer to Kite-Gilead Winners and Losers Part 2.)

-Since then abstracts from the upcoming American Society of Hematology ASH conference have been released and suggest that the competitive landscape in CD19 CAR-T space could already be changing.
-In particular, Juno (JUNO) announced promising data on its JCAR017 program in Diffuse Large B-Cell Lymphoma (DLBCL) an indication which Gilead recently received FDA approval for.
+Since then, abstracts from the upcoming American Society of Hematology ASH conference have been released and suggest that the competitive landscape in CD19 CAR-T space could already be changing.
+In particular, Juno (NASDAQ:JUNO) announced promising data on its JCAR017 program in Diffuse Large B-Cell Lymphoma (DLBCL), an indication which Gilead recently received FDA approval for.
 This article will look at the Kite/Gilead strategy in CD19 CAR-T and how Juno has deployed a different potentially disruptive strategy that could change the competitive landscape.

 What is Kite/Gilead's CD-19 CAR-T strategy?